miamiyankee13/api-docs-medicine-cabinet/source/index.html.md

 	"lastName": "<your last name>"
 }'
 ```
 Medicine Cabinet uses JSON Web Token (JWT) to conrol access to the API.
 To obtain a token, you must have an account.
-To create an account, you can either register from the client side or make a POST request to the `users` endpoint.
+To create an account, you can either register from the <a href='https://medicine-cabinet.herokuapp.com/'>client</a> or make a POST request to the `users` endpoint.

 ### HTTP Request